Amortized Simulation-Based Inference in Generalized Bayes via Neural Posterior Estimation: Conclusion and future work

 We gave $x,\beta$-amortized posterior inference for generalized Bayesian inference via power posteriors, learning a single conditional model $q_\phi(\theta\mid x,\beta)$ that supports single-pass sampling at deployment for user-chosen temperatures.
 We instantiated two complementary training routes: (A) score-assisted synthesis of tempered pairs with offline distillation, and (B) sampler-free SNIS reweighting that reuses a base joint dataset across $\beta$.
 Across standard SBI benchmarks, the resulting amortized family closely tracks non-amortized tempered targets over a broad temperature range, while eliminating simulator calls and inference-time MCMC at test time.
 The remaining challenges are (i) coverage/weight stability as $|\beta-1|$ grows and (ii) offline cost when simulators are expensive.

-\paragraph{Future work.} A promising direction is to make the approach adaptive rather than fixed: use ESS/weight-dispersion to automatically select between Route B (when weights are stable) and Route A (when coverage is insufficient).
-Second, develop more robust reweighting via defensive mixtures, calibrated ratio/likelihood estimators and sequential importance sampling (using $q_\phi(\theta\mid x,\beta)$ as a prior) to control heavy-tailed weights beyond the provable regime.
+\paragraph{Future work.} A promising direction is to make the approach adaptive rather than fixed: use ESS/weight-dispersion to automatically select between Route~B (when weights are stable) and Route~A (when coverage is insufficient).
+Second, more robust reweighting can build on the defensive SNIS construction in Appendix~\ref{app:defensive-snis}, together with calibrated ratio/likelihood estimators and sequential importance sampling (using $q_\phi(\theta\mid x,\beta)$ as a prior), to control heavy-tailed weights beyond the basic Route~B regime.
 Finally, extend evaluation to real-world amortization settings (many datasets, shifting conditions) and study principled temperature selection as a robustness knob under misspecification.

+In this paper we have presented theory and methods for the power posterior only.
+This is just one variant of GBI.
+However, our methods extend straightforwardly, at least to the distance-based losses considered in \cite{gao2023generalized} (such as the energy score).
+Instead of estimating the amortised score function in Phase I of Route A we estimate the amortised loss, exactly as in \cite{gao2023generalized}, and then in Phase II we target the joint distribution on the right side of \eqref{eq:GB-loss-post} using standard MCMC methods, but using the amortised loss estimate from Phase I in place of the exact loss, to get the necessary training samples.
+We then proceed as in Phase III of Route A.